 A huge great room makes up most of the lodge’s main floor.
 Sumptuous leather seating, a stone-surround fireplace, and a flat-screen TV make the living area an inviting place to unwind.
 With three long tables and a breakfast bar, the dining area can seat your entire group at once—you don’t have to eat in shifts when you stay at Big Sky Lodge II.
 Nor do you have to cook in shifts.
 The large, open kitchen has two full-size refrigerator/freezers, two ovens, loads of other appliances, cookware, and tableware, generous counter space, and more than enough room for several people to cook at once.

 The lodge’s seven bedrooms and six and a half bathrooms are spread out among the three floors.
-The top floor has three master suites, each with a king-size bed, a TV, a towering sloped ceiling, and a private bathroom.
+The top floor has three primary suites, each with a king-size bed, a TV, a towering sloped ceiling, and a private bathroom.
 One of these bedrooms has a queen-size sleeper sofa as well, making it a great choice for parents with little ones in your group.
 Two of the upstairs bedrooms open onto a balcony, so you can slip outside to watch the sunrise without waking any of the others.

 The main floor’s bedroom also has a king-size bed, a TV, and a private bathroom—and this bathroom has its own jetted tub for an extra bit of pampering.
 The three remaining bedrooms, which are downstairs, share two full bathrooms, with a powder room for added convenience.
 Two of these bedrooms feature a set of queen-size bunk beds; the third bedroom has a pair of queen-size bunk beds so that it can sleep eight people in all.
 These bedrooms, like the others, have their own TVs.
 And if you have a few more guests, each of the game rooms has a twin-size pullout bed.